 The guide below is a starting point.
 Contact a librarian or our Copyright Officer to discuss your questions.

 The University pays an annual licence fee to the Copyright Agency (CA), which allows staff to make certain copies without seeking permission.

-The licence is statutory and legislated under Part VB of the Copyright Act and applies to copying material from both print and electronic sources.
+The licence is statutory and legislated under Part IVA Division 4 of the Copyright Act and applies to copying material from both print and electronic sources.

 Text includes literary and dramatic works as well as musical notations.

 Images include pictures, photographs, drawings, graphs, diagrams and plans.

 Copies can be delivered to students in print or electronic formats (including disc, web and email) for educational purposes.

 Educational purposes include any ordinary business of the University, such as teaching and administration that supports educational activities.